 Perks of Automation for Your Business

 AI can enhance any business that uses big data for growing and creating a competitive advantage.
-It means that AI-powered capabilities, such as intelligent processes automation, data-based decision-making, predictive management, predictive analytics, and so on, can be of value for businesses of various size and industry.
+It means that AI-powered capabilities, such as intelligent process automation, data-based decision-making, predictive management, predictive analytics, and so on, can be of value for businesses of various size and industry.

 Digital transformation yields benefits, that is, saving time and costs and driving new revenue, due to AI taking over multiple tasks.
 The result is the increase in productivity and more resource redeployment and investment options.
 However, these shifts trigger worries among employees about the growing capacity of technologies.

 Researchers estimate that 47% of total jobs in the US is jeopardized by automation and computerization.
 Robots excel in effective performing multiple tasks: one deployed per thousand human employees can cut off 6 or 7 workplaces and cause a decline in income up to 0,7%.